 The 44% of WhatsApp users who reside within the US accessed the app multiple times a day back in 2017.
 The data from consecutive years shows an increase in this number.

 9. 81% of iPhone users in Italy use WhatsApp.

 According to WhatsApp statistics, iPhone users from Italy are serious about free messaging with 81% of them using WhatsApp as their primary messaging app.

 10. 17% of smartphone users in Finland use WhatsApp.

 The Finnish users are not as enthusiastic about WhatsApp as Italians.
 Only 17% of Android and iOS users from Finland use the app as their main means of messaging.

 11. 31% of social messaging users in Ireland use WhatsApp.

-Just under a third of social messaging users from Ireland use WhatsApp and prefer it to other apps that fulfill the similar purpose.
+Just under a third of social messaging users from Ireland use WhatsApp and prefer it to other apps that fulfill a similar purpose.

 12. 84% of mobile phone internet users in Argentina use WhatsApp.

-13. Top country by user numbers is Brazil.
+13. The top country by user numbers is Brazil.